Inclusive Federated Learning Through Compliance-Weighted Noise Allocation in Healthcare AI: Discussion

-In this manuscript, we have developed a novel compliance-aware FL framework which optimizes the privacy-utility trade-off by dynamically adjusting DP noise based on client compliance scores.
-We evaluated our method across multiple experiments using various aggregation strategies (FedAvg, FedProx, FedMedian, FedAdam, and FedYogi) and public datasets (PneumoniaMNIST and BreastMNIST). \textbf{Notably,} The experiment with 4 highly compliant and 12 less-compliant clients beat the 4 highly compliant-only setup, gaining 1\%–15\% accuracy across strategies, outperforming uniform server DP as well.
-This highlights that incorporating lower-compliance clients can enhance overall model performance.
-However, FedMedian exhibited sensitivity to compliance distribution.
+In this manuscript, we developed a novel compliance-aware FL framework that optimizes the privacy--utility trade-off by dynamically adjusting DP noise based on client compliance scores.
+We evaluated our method across multiple experiments using various aggregation strategies (FedAvg, FedProx, FedMedian, FedAdam, and FedYogi) and two public datasets (PneumoniaMNIST and BreastMNIST).
+Notably, the experiment with 4 highly compliant and 12 less-compliant clients outperformed the compliant-only setup, with same-strategy gains of up to 14.6 percentage points, with improvements observed for four of five aggregation strategies on both datasets.
+From a clinical perspective, the proposed framework could enable smaller or resource-limited hospitals to participate in collaborative AI development while keeping patient data on-site and respecting institutional compliance requirements, potentially improving model equity across healthcare systems, subject to validation on full-resolution clinical data.

-Considering the experimental design (Section~\ref{sec:methods}), in Experiment 1 (75\% low-compliance clients), FedMedian achieved only 70.12\% accuracy on PneumoniaMNIST and 50.01\% on BreastMNIST (see Table~\ref{tab:combined_results}), likely due to the median selection favoring noisy updates.
-In contrast, Experiment 2 (37\% low-compliance clients) saw improved FedMedian accuracy (82.94\% and 70.86\%, respectively), nearing Vanilla FL performance.
-This suggests that FedMedian's effectiveness depends on compliance distribution, making it less reliable in settings with a high proportion of low-compliance clients.
+\textit{Impact of the number of compliant clients.} Across Experiments 1--3, increasing the number of compliant clients from 4 to 16 generally improved stability and accuracy across strategies.
+Under the legacy post-aggregation pipeline used for these runs, FedYogi and FedAdam appeared most robust, whereas FedMedian appeared highly sensitive to compliance distribution: in Experiment 1 (75\% low-compliance clients) it achieved only 70.12\% accuracy on PneumoniaMNIST and 50.01\% on BreastMNIST (see Figure 2), improving to 82.94\% and 70.86\% with fewer low-compliance clients in Experiment 2 (37\%).
+The released reference implementation reverses this ranking (see Strategy robustness under per-client noise in Comparison With Prior Work): FedMedian becomes the most robust strategy under per-client noise.
+Overall, these results underscore that while compliance-aware differential privacy promotes inclusivity, the choice of aggregation strategy critically affects robustness, with some strategies better suited for mixed-compliance environments than others.